We only work with organizations who seek to benefit the earth or society (ideally both).

 Sharing our knowledge with industry peers through the sustainability segments of our case studies.

 Speaking at conferences and in classrooms.
-We educate designers on sustainability, hoping to inspire, motivate, and catalyze action.
+We educate designers on sustainability—hoping to inspire, motivate, and catalyze sector-wide paradigm shifts.

-Supporting plant-based diets and actively avoiding supporting the industrial meat industry, starting with our meat-free policy.
+Supporting plant-based diets and proactively avoiding support of the meat industry.
+Our starting point is a company-wide meat-free policy.